wizardofzos/onlyonce-python/README.md

 These can be read with card(id, seckey) sending your "Secret-Key" in the header of the request.

 # Get Card

+    card(id, seckey)

 Function : *card(id, seckey)* - **Get the content of a card**

 Only callable after succesful register().
-It will return the card.
+It will return the card and it's model.